 • a small portable tape recorder (like a walkman), or

 • a small digital device the shape of a pager.

 You wear the device on a belt round your waist.
-Anything between three to twelve ECG leads from the device are taped to your chest.
+Four or six ECG leads from the device are taped to your chest.
 The device records the electrical activity of your heart for 24 to 48 hours, or for up to seven days if a digital one is used.
-The doctor can then analyse the electrical activity and rhythm of your heart to find out if you have any arrhythmias or other features which may be present in certain conditions such as LQTS and Brugada syndrome.
+The doctor can then analyse the electrical activity and rhythm of your heart to find out if you have any arrhythmias (for example, the arrhythmias typical of LQTS and CPVT), or other features characteristic of LQTS.

 Cardiomemo and event recorder *

 These are more sophisticated versions of the basic Holter.
 Whenever you have an attack of symptoms, you can activate the device to record your heart’s rhythm.
 (You can also do this with the digital Holter.)
 The advantage of the cardiomemo is that it doesn’t have any leads, so you can just place it on your chest when you get symptoms, without having to put any leads in position.

 When it is difficult to assess or record a symptom because it only happens infrequently – as with blackouts – a Reveal© device can be used.
 The device, which is the size of a packet of chewing gum, is placed under the skin at the left shoulder.
 You will need to go into hospital as a day case to have this done.
 A small cut about 2cm long (just under one inch) is made and the device is inserted.
 The device monitors the heart’s rhythm and can record any abnormal events that it is programmed to detect.
 If anything happens, a small box with a button can also be placed on the surface of the skin over the Reveal© device.
 The Reveal may then be activated by pressing the button, causing the device to record the preceding 15 minutes of the heart’s activity.
 The device can then be “interrogated” by a computer at the hospital and the doctor can examine the recording.
 The device has a battery that can last up to two years if necessary.